An Adaptive Sampling Sequential Quadratic Programming Method for Equality Constrained Stochastic Optimization: Theoretical Analysis

-$($Note, the definitions of the constants are given in Appendix~\ref{sec.stoch_sublin}.$)$ \end{lemma} Lemma~\ref{lem:merit_bnd_stoch_mp} has an additional as compared to Lemma~\ref{lem:merit_bnd_stoch_old}.
+\end{lemma} Lemma~\ref{lem:merit_bnd_stoch_mp} has an additional term as compared to Lemma~\ref{lem:merit_bnd_stoch_old}.
 This is due to the fact that we control the gradient error and linear system accuracy at a sublinear rate instead of controlling it relative to the algorithmic progress, as measured in terms of $\Delta l(x_k,\tau_k,g_k,d_k)$.
 That being said, the additional term is proportional to $\beta^2$ and whose accumulation is finite in the limit.